 Your Income and Credit Scores

 Your income and credit scores will also play a huge role in approval for refinancing a car loan.
-Credit scores are calculated with several different factors that help lenders determine your reliability.
 With a bad credit score the interest rate will go up, and loan amount will likely go down.
 Your monthly income will also be considered, as it gives a potential lender an idea of what kind of monthly payment you can afford.

 What Factors Should You Consider When Refinancing Your Car Loan?